Emotional Balance, Physical Wellness, Product Information, Skin Care

-By Caryn Gehlmann, clinical aromatherapist
+By Caryn Gehlmann, Clinical Aromatherapist

 Add to Products: Frankincense can be added to pre-made, fragrance-free products to enhance their performance.
 Add 4-8 drops to 2 ounces of facial moisturizer; 6-30 drops to 1 ounce of lotion; 10-20 drops to 8 ounces of shampoo; 15-30 drops to 8 ounces of conditioner.